Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Analytical Model

 This transfer function has the form of a first-order low-pass filter with critical frequency $f_c = \frac{K_1 + K_d R}{J + K_2}$.
 Using this transfer function, we can also derive transfer functions for the aerodynamic and generator torques:

 and

 which share the same critical frequency $f_c$.
 The frequency response can be computed from these transfer functions using the imaginary part of the Laplace variable $s$, i.e.\ $\operatorname{Im}(s)=f$.
 Phase and amplitude predictions from the model can thus be obtained analytically, and the mean torque is given by the steady-state value $\tau_0$.
 Power can then be computed as $\mathcal{P} = \tau\omega$.
 The linear form of the model dictates that, for periodic surge motions with zero net displacement, the period-averaged mean torque and power are not functions of the surge motions.
 According to this model, then, unsteady surge motions will not affect the period-averaged power generation of the turbine.
+The model thus forgoes the ability to predict time-averaged quantities in favor of an analytical formulation of the time-resolved turbine dynamics.
+The consequences of this tradeoff will be discussed in Section \ref{sec:discussion_discrepancies}.

 The transfer functions suggest that the relevant nondimensional parameters for the surge dynamics are the nondimensional surge velocity, $u^* = fA/u_1$, and the normalized surge frequency, $f^* = f/f_c$.
 The analysis suggests that the amplitude of the unsteady torque oscillations scales directly with $u^*$, with a frequency dependence dictated by $f^*$.
 Either the reduced frequency $k = fD/u_1$ or the nondimensional surge amplitude $A^* = A/D$ would complete the nondimensional parameterization by including the length scale of the turbine, but in contrast to suggestions in the literature,\cite{bayati_wind_2017,wen_influences_2017} these parameters do not appear to follow directly from the transfer-function formulation of the model.